maester365/maester/powershell/public/cisa/exchange/Test-MtCisaExternalSenderWarning.md

 Rationale: Phishing is an ever-present threat.
 Alerting users when email originates from outside their organization can encourage them to exercise increased caution, especially if an email is one they expected from an internal sender.

+> ⚠️ WARNING: This test allows the use of a technical mechanism that differs from CISA's, though the outcome is the same.

 #### Remediation action:

 ##### Option 1: Use external sender identification